route.js

 HTTP Methods

 A route file allows you to create custom request handlers for a given route.
-The following HTTP methods are supported: GET
+The following HTTP methods are supported: GET, POST, PUT, PATCH, DELETE, HEAD, and OPTIONS.

 Parameters